 2. Sweet Almond Oil/ Shea Butter

 Sweet almond oil and shea butter are holy grail products that will keep your skin feeling smooth and soft during winter.
 This oil is rich in vitamin A, vitamin E, omega-3 fatty acids, and zinc!
 These help with skin tone, sun damage, the appearance of scars and stretch marks, acne, and dry skin.
 Shea butter is very similar as it is also high in vitamin A and vitamin E. It can be used for acne, inflammation, itchy skin, razor bumps, and can be used on your hair!
-I would recommend unrefined yellow shea butter because it is less processed therefore contains more vitamins.
+We would recommend unrefined yellow shea butter because it is less processed and therefore contains more vitamins.
 Be careful not to apply too much or else you will end up feeling very greasy.
-I prefer to apply shea butter after lotion as a “sealant” and before I go to bed.
+We prefer to apply shea butter after lotion as a “sealant” and before bed.

 When winter comes around, most of us in the northern hemisphere have the heat going on full blast!
 Although we feel warm and cozy, central or space heating can significantly dry out the air and dry out your sinuses and skin.
 Adding a humidifier can increase the air quality, help you sleep, and prevent your skin from drying out.
 It can also act to relieve ailments such as headache (from sinus congestion), dry throat, nose irritation, dry cough, and cracked lips.